Introduction

 Presbyterian church organisation and records

 At the base of the Church of Scotland were its parishes, grouped into presbyteries.
 The presbyteries in turn were gathered into synods and all these bodies were answerable to the General Assembly at the apex of the Church.
-The Assembly met in Edinburgh yearly in May and June and when not sitting was represented by a Commission.
+The Assembly usually met annually in Edinburgh yearly and when not sitting was represented by a Commission.
 The summaries of organisation and records given here relate primarily to the Church of Scotland.
 In practice, when congregations seceded from the Church of Scotland they set up their own kirk sessions, presbyteries, general assemblies, and (in some cases) synods.
 These bodies all had similar functions to those of the church they had left behind and they created similar records.

 Parishes (kirk sessions)